 One of my most popular posts ever was my modern stair baluster makeover back in 2016.
 My friend Savanna was aware of this transformation in my home and subsequently asked me to help her revamp her stair railing as well.
 Our DIY stair railing safety redo was more about bringing her balustrade up to code and making it safe for her little children.
-I felt compelled to help her so Savanna could feel confident this fix was a DIY opportunity instead of something she needed to spend hundreds hiring out.
+I felt compelled to help her so Savanna could feel confident

 You can see that her spindles are 6 inches apart and so she used a plastic sheet behind the railing to prevent her kids and animals from going between them.
 This protection was not sturdy nor attractive, but removing it caused Savanna stress!
 Many people have this issue with the stair railing in their home.
 Building code used to require a 6 inch space between spindles, but has since been reduced to a 4 inch requirement.
 This DIY stair railing safety redo will show you exactly how to remedy this problem.